bimlas/howto-distraction-free-desktop-workspace-for-developers/README.md

 The solutions provided by Tmux are highly efficient, and many individuals who primarily use terminal applications are satisfied with them and do not require anything more.
 However, the problem is that we often need to use not only terminal applications but also other types of applications.
 For example, certain documentation may only be viewable with a PDF reader, web browsers are graphical applications, and some people prefer using VSCode over Vim or Emacs.

-In a desktop environment, alongside terminal applications, you can also open GUI programs, which are often essential requirements nowadays.
-One advantage of GUI programs compared to Tmux is that instead of using splits, you can open two separate, independent windows that can be freely moved within the available space.
+In a desktop environment, alongside terminal applications, you can open GUI programs, which are often essential requirements nowadays.
+One advantage of windows compared to Tmux is that instead of using splits, you can open two separate, independent windows that can be freely moved within the available space.
 These windows can overlap, allowing you to arrange and resize them freely.
 This provides more flexibility and fewer restrictions, but it can also lead to a potentially chaotic desktop where things become less transparent.

 ![classical desktop](./screencast/06-classical-desktop.png)